burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * No two base classes of the same type
 * No restriction for static member functions and static members

-However in conrast with POD it can contain:
+However, in contrast with POD, it can contain:
 * Zero or more base classes, but they should be standard-layout class types
 * All data members should have the same access control
 * All data members are defined in the most base class or most derived class.